Rhode Island Birth Defects Registry (216-RICR-10-10-3)

 3.6Validation of Data

 To ensure the accuracy of the data and the completeness of reporting, the Registrar is authorized to review periodically patients' medical records and all other sources of patient information, including but not limited to, disease/diagnosis indices, labor and delivery logs, nursery log, newborn intensive care unit log, pediatric log, pediatric intensive care log, stillborn log, pathology/autopsy log, ultrasound reports, or cytogenetic reports as may be necessary to substantiate the accuracy of the data and the completeness of reporting.

-Failure of any health care facility or clinical laboratory to comply with the provisions of the Act and these Regulations shall be subject to sanctions and referred to the appropriate licensing and/or disciplinary body.
+Failure of any health care facility or clinical laboratory to comply with the provisions of the Act and this Part shall be subject to sanctions and referred to the appropriate licensing and/or disciplinary body.

 |Chapter||10||Public Health Administration|